Sanglorian/orcus/Orcus Rulebook - current.md

 Make an Athletics check once per round while you are in the water.
 Success means you may swim at up to one-half your speed.
 If you fail by 4 or less, you make no progress through the water.
 If you fail by 5 or more, you sink 1 square.

-The DC for the Swim check depends on the water (calm, rough or stormy).
+The DC for the swim check depends on the water: calm (DC 10), rough (DC 15) or stormy (DC 20).

 ## Bluff (Cha)

 Your Bluff check determines whether you can convincingly hide the truth, either verbally or through your actions.
 This deception can encompass everything from misleading others through ambiguity to telling outright lies.
 Typical situations include trying to fast-talk a guard, con a merchant, earn money through gambling, pass yourself off in a disguise, dull someone's suspicions with false assurances, or maintain a straight face while telling a blatant lie.

+Compare the results of the check to the target’s passive Insight or their Insight check (the latter if they are actively questioning the deception).

 ### Feint